Hochgesand/DDxTerm/README.md

 2. When you're all setup just open the solution in the git root folder and it should just work.

-If you have any questions just E-Mail me @ a@andrevr.de or open an issue.
+If you have any questions just E-Mail me @ a(at)andrevr.de or open an issue.